Scientific Name

 How to Grow and Care

-With its long, elegantly drooping stems and low-maintenance care needs, the Mistletoe Cactus makes an ideal choice for hanging planters.
+With its long, elegantly drooping stems and low-maintenance care needs, the Mistletoe Cactus is an ideal choice for hanging planters.
 Place your cactus in an area that receives partial to full shade.

 Use a gritty, well-drained, slightly acidic soil mix of two parts peat moss and one part sand, with bark chips mixed in to promote soil drainage.